-Board Policies Company Policies 1 Board Charter 1 Anti-Bribery and Corruption ("ABC") Policy 2 Code of Conduct and Ethics 2 Whistleblowing Policy & Procedures 3 Terms of Reference of the 3 Human Resources Policy Audit and Risk Management Committee 4 Inventory Write off Policy 4 Terms of Reference of the 5 Procurement Policy Nomination and Remuneration Committee 6 Laptop Policy
+Board Policies Company Policies 1.
+Board Charter 1.
+Anti-Bribery and Corruption ("ABC") Policy 2.
+Code of Conduct and Ethics 2.
+Whistleblowing Policy & Procedures 3.
+Terms of Reference of the 3.
+Human Resources Policy Audit and Risk Management Committee 4.
+Inventory Write off Policy 4.
+Terms of Reference of the 5.
+Procurement Policy Nomination and Remuneration Committee 6.
+Laptop Policy 5.
+Sustainability 7.
+Pricing Policy 6.
+Director's Fit & Proper

-The above Policies are communicated to our employees on the Group's intranet/notice board to facilitate awareness, in addition to wider stakeholders including suppliers, contractors, business partners and associates on our corporate website.
+The above policies are communicated to our employees on the Group's intranet/notice board to facilitate awareness, in addition to wider stakeholders including suppliers, contractors, business partners and associates on our corporate website.
 We require all employees to abide by these policies and our ethical standards as stipulated in our employee handbook as they deliver excellence for the Company.
 In encouraging high standards of honesty and integrity in decision-making and behaviour, we encourage employees to consider the ethical implications and all other aspects of our ethics programme before giving and receiving gifts, in their dealings with third parties such as stakeholders, partners, vendors, and the general public.